Writing Center Executive Director

 Southern Association of Colleges and Schools in April 2008.

-holds a B.A. in English, Literature from the University of Houston.
-She joined the Writing Center as a studio facilitator in 2011 and promoted to full-time staff the following year.
-As Writing Studio Program Coordinator, Emily collaborates with the Assistant Director of Writing in the Disciplines to plan and organize online and face-to-face writing studio programs for traditional and hybrid courses in multiple disciplines.
+double majored in English Literature and Political Science at the University of Houston and received a B.A. with honors in December 2013.
+She began her work in the Writing Center as a consultant in August 2012 and now serves as the Program Coordinator for Writing Studios.
+In this position, Adrienne collaborates with the Assistant Director of Writing in the Disciplines to plan and organize online and face-to-face writing studio programs for traditional and hybrid courses in multiple disciplines.

 The Writing Center’s Associate Director for Writing Programs,

 completed his Ph.
 D. in the University of Houston’s Creative Writing

 Program.
 A veteran of commissioned service in the US Army Special Forces